 So, it’s important for the PMO to ensure that information is readily available on staff: their experience, how they’ve performed in previous projects, and what their specialties are.

 Why allocate two people to complete the same job when you know one expert will suffice?
-Knowing people’s specialties and project requirements allow project managers to easily see where one person can do a job more effectively than others.
+Knowing people’s specialties and project requirements allows project managers to easily see where one person can do a job more effectively than others.

 The same logic stands for other resources, like time and money.
 Knowing which projects are most likely to overrun allows you to effectively allocate budgets to avoid this.
 All of this requires your PMO to compile and effectively record information at every stage of the process.

 Simply having the right data isn’t always a means to an end.
 Project managers are busy people and don’t always have time to search through a lot of dense information.

 Effective data visualization helps project managers make informed decisions quickly.
 Whether it’s running costs assigned to a project, total workload assigned to a worker, or risk of unforeseen circumstances, it’s important to make sure that the evidence you’re accounting for is well presented.

 Project managers risk making poor quality decisions if they can’t take all the evidence into account.
 This is another place where resource management software is a vital part of effective decision making; being able to effectively visualize the distribution of data in such a way that project managers can quickly use it to inform effective decision making.

-Every resource allocation process requires an element of resource levelling.
-This is when project managers divert resources from one project to one where they could be better used.
+Every resource allocation process requires an element of resource leveling.
+This is when project managers divert resources from a project to one where they could be better used.